 10. Crested Francolin

-The crested francolin is a species of bird belonging to the family Phasianidae, which is native to southern Africa.
-It is a large, ground-dwelling bird, typically measuring up to 46 cm in length and a wingspan of 60-70 cm.
+The crested francolin is a species of bird native to southern Africa belonging to the family Phasianidae.
+It is a large, ground-dwelling bird, typically measuring up to 46 cm in length, and has a 60-70 cm wingspan.

-It is primarily brown in color, with a black head and neck, a white eyebrow-like crest, a white throat, and a black-barred white chest.
+It is primarily brown, with a black head and neck, a white eyebrow-like crest, a white throat, and a black-barred white chest.

 Its call is a loud, high-pitched whistle.
-The crested francolin has several subspecies, one of which is known as Ortygornis sephaena rovuma, or Kirk’s francolin.
+The crested francolin has several subspecies, one being Ortygornis sephaena ovum or Kirk’s francolin.

 Kingdom | Animalia |